DP WORLD

 CARBON INSET LANES FOR ‘THE LAST NAUTICAL MILE’

-The carbon inset credits are designed to help our customers demonstrate measurable improvements in the carbon intensity of marine fuel consumption within their supply chains.
-These additional new carbon credits address the emissions associated with the entire port call of container ships when manoeuvring into London Gateway or Southampton over their ‘last nautical mile’, specifically now also accounting for emissions of the tug and pilot boats.
+The carbon inset credits are designed to help our customers demonstrate measurable improvements in the carbon intensity of marine container freight activity within their supply chains.
+These carbon inset certificates address >90% of the emissions associated with a full port call of container ships when maneuvering into London Gateway or Southampton over their ‘last nautical mile’, specifically now also accounting for emissions of the tug and pilot boats as well as the container terminal operations itself.

 TRANSPARENT & MEASURABLE